Architecture

 OpenPERouter consists of three main components:

-- Router Pod: Runs FRR in a dedicated network namespace
+1. Router Pod: Runs FRR inside a persistent named network namespace that survives container restarts

-- Controller Pod: Manages network configuration and orchestrates the router setup
+2. Controller Pod: Manages network configuration, namespace lifecycle, and orchestrates the router setup

 Component Architecture #